Blogging is a cornerstone of inbound marketing.

 One of the most important pieces of a content marketing strategy, a B2B company without a blog means your prospects and customers may never find you -- leaving the market untapped, resources unrealized and problems unsolved.Why blog for B2B customers?

 At its very core, content is an educational asset for your readers, yourself, and your company.
-When you blog, you're making an effort to educate your industry peers or your ideal customer profile (ICP), previewing a solution that address the pains, fears and dreams of your market.
+When you blog, you're making an effort to educate your industry peers or your ideal customer profile (ICP), previewing a solution that addresses the pains, fears and dreams of your market.

 Because blog content can be short-form or long-form, net-new or revised and republished thought leadership, tutorials or user guides, or even videos with supporting materials, a blog’s capabilities and form are only constrained by your creativity.